sandeepmistry/node-bbc-microbit/README.md

 ## Prerequisites

  * See [noble prerequisites](https://github.com/sandeepmistry/noble).
  * Requires a custom firmware build on the micro:bit.
 This build removes pairing security and enables all BLE services.
+The source code of the custom firmware can be found [here](https://github.com/sandeepmistry/node-bbc-microbit-firmware).

 ### Flashing micro:bit firmware